positlabs/Build-o-Matic/README.md

 Python build script for HTML 5 sites.

-- Compiles JS from script tags in index.html
+- Compiles JS from script tags
-- Compiles LESS into CSS
+- Compiles LESS into CSS from link tags
-- Optimizes jpgs, pngs, gifs
+- Lossless image optimization of jpgs, pngs, gifs

 Note: Currently, the image optimizer will overwrite the original images.
 To see image compression in action, replace imgs/ contents with contents of unoptimized_images/